oxyii/excel2csv/README.md

 # Excel2CSV Converter

-A Go-based tool for converting Excel files (.xlsx, .xls, .ods) to CSV format with intelligent table boundary detection.
+A Go-based tool for converting Excel files (.xlsx, .xls, .ods) to CSV format with intelligent table boundary detection, multi-sheet support, and HTTP API.

 ## Features

 - **Smart Table Detection**: Automatically identifies the start and end of tabular data
+- **Multi-Sheet Support**: Convert specific sheets by name/index or all sheets at once
+- **HTTP API Server**: Web service for integration with other applications
+- **Sheet Management**: List all available sheets in Excel files
 - **Header Preservation**: Detects and preserves column headers
 - **Footer Exclusion**: Automatically excludes footer rows and summary data
 - **Multiple Format Support**: Supports .xlsx, .xls, and .ods files